fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p><b><u>VPCs Connections</u></b></p>
 <ul>
-  <li><b>VPC Peering</b> <a href="https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html">[1]</a> - connect two VPC via direct network route using private IP; cross account and region, no transitive peering, must not have overlapping CIDRS.
+  <li><b>VPC Peering</b> <a href="https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html">[1]</a>: connect two VPC via direct network route using private IP; cross account and region, no transitive peering, must not have overlapping CIDRS.
 It can use Security Group cross account but not cross region. </li>
-  <li><b>PrivateLink</b> provides private connectivity between VPCs, AWS services, and your on-premises networks, without exposing your traffic to the public internet.
+  <li><b>PrivateLink</b>: provides private connectivity between VPCs, AWS services, and your on-premises networks, without exposing your traffic to the public internet.
 It is the best option to expose a service to many of customer VPC.
 It does not need VPC peering, or route tables or Gateways.
 It needs a Network Load Balancer (NLB) on the service VPC and an ENI on the customer VPC.</li>
-  <li><b><u>Security</u></b>: VPM CloudHub: Multiple sites with its own VPN connection.
-The traffic os encrypted.</li>
+  <li><b>VPM CloudHub</b>: Multiple sites with its own VPN connection.
+The traffic is encrypted.</li>
   <li><b>VPN</b> - Virtual Private Network<a href="https://aws.amazon.com/vpn/">[1]</a>:
     <ul>
       <li>Establish secure connections between your on-premises networks, remote offices, client devices, and the AWS global network</li>
-      <li><b><a href="https://docs.aws.amazon.com/vpn/latest/s2svpn/how_it_works.html">Site to Site VPN</a></b>: connect (encrypted) on premises VPN to AWS.
-Over the public internet</li>
+      <li><b><a href="https://docs.aws.amazon.com/vpn/latest/s2svpn/how_it_works.html">Site to Site VPN</a></b>: it connects two VPCs via VPN.
+It needs Virtual Private Gateway (VGW), a VPN concentrator on the AWS side of VPN connection; and a customer Gateway (CGW) in the customer side of the VPN.
+It can be used as a backup connection in case DX fail.
+Connect (encrypted) on premises VPN to AWS over the public internet</li>
       <li><b>AWS Managed VPN</b>: Tunnels from VPC to on premises</li>
       <li><b>VPN Gateway</b>: connect one VPC to customer network</li>
       <li><b>Customer Gateway</b>: installed in customer network</li>
       <li><b>Client VPN</b>: connect to your computer using OpenVPN.
 Connect to EC2 instance over a private IP.</li>
     </ul>
   </li>
-  <li><b>Direct Connect (DX)</b><a href="https://aws.amazon.com/directconnect/">[3]</a><a href="https://digitalcloud.training/aws-direct-connect/">[4]</a>: physical connection (private) between on premises and AWS.
+  <li><b>Direct Connect (DX)</b><a href="https://aws.amazon.com/directconnect/">[3]</a><a href="https://digitalcloud.training/aws-direct-connect/">[4]</a>: physical connection (<u>private</u>) between on premises and AWS.
 Types: dedicated network connection (physical ethernet connection associated with a single customer) or hosted connection (provisioned by a partner).
 No public internet.
-The company should use AWS Transit Gateway.
+The company should use <u>AWS Transit Gateway</u>.
 Using only DX data in transit is not encrypted but is private; DX + VPN privides an IPSec-encrypted private connection.
-Resuliency: Use two Direct Connection locations each one with two independent connections.</li>
+Resiliency: Use two Direct Connection locations each one with two independent connections.</li>
-  <li><b>AWS Transit Gateway</b> <a href="https://aws.amazon.com/transit-gateway/">[1]</a>: connect VPC and on-premise netowrk using a central hub working as a router.
+  <li><b>AWS Transit Gateway</b> <a href="https://aws.amazon.com/transit-gateway/">[1]</a>: connect VPC and on-premise network using a central hub working as a router.
 It allows a transitive peering; works on a hub-and-spoke model; works on a regional basis (cannot have it across multiple regions but can use it across multiple accounts.)</li>
-  <li><b>Site-To-Site VPN</b>: it connects two VPCs via VPN.
-It needs Virtual Private Gateway (VGW), a VPN concentrator on the AWS side of VPN connection; and a customer Gateway (CGW) in the customer side of the VPN.
-It can be used as a backup connection in case DX fail.</li>
 </ul>

 <p style="text-align: justify;">5G Networking with <a href="https://aws.amazon.com/wavelength/"><b>AWS WaveLength</b></a>: Infrastructure embedded within the telecommunication provides datacenters at 5G network</p>

 <p><a href="https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html">VPC Flow Logs</a>: capture information about the IP traffic going to and from network interfaces in your VPC.
-For this is necessary to configure the Bastion Host security Group to allows inound from internet on port 22.</p>
+For this, configure the <u>Bastion Host</u> security Group to allows inbound from internet on port 22.</p>

 <p><b>Bastion Host</b> is a instance in public subnet that handle the communication between internet and one or more EC2 instance in a private subnet via ssh.</p>

 <p style="text-align: justify;"><b>VPC sharing</b> <em> allows multiple AWS accounts to create their application resources into shared and centrally-managed Amazon VPCs.
 To set this up, the account that owns the VPC (owner) shares one or more subnets with other accounts (participants) that belong to the same organization from AWS Organizations.
 After a subnet is shared, the participants can view, create, modify, and delete their application resources in the subnets shared with them.
 Participants cannot view, modify, or delete resources that belong to other participants or the VPC owner.
 You can share Amazon VPCs to leverage the implicit routing within a VPC for applications that require a high degree of interconnectivity and are within the same trust boundaries. </em><a href="https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html">[1]</a></p>

-<p style="text-align: justify;"><b>Route 53</b><a href="https://digitalcloud.training/amazon-route-53/">[1]</a><a href="https://medium.com/@kinnarisutaria9/getting-started-with-amazon-route-53-e10f93165a6a">[2]</a>: Global Managed DNS.
-Helth check.
-Reliability and cost-effective way to route end users.</p>
+<p><b>Route 53</b><a href="https://digitalcloud.training/amazon-route-53/">[1]</a><a href="https://medium.com/@kinnarisutaria9/getting-started-with-amazon-route-53-e10f93165a6a">[2]</a><a href="https://digitalcloud.training/aws-content-delivery-and-dns-services/">[3]</a>: </p>
 <ul>
-  <li>It is a DNS supported by AWS:
+  <li>Global Managed DNS supported by AWS:
     <ul>
       <li>DNS: Convert name to IP</li>
       <li>TTL: time to live</li>
       <li>CNAME (canonical name): map a domain name to another domain name.
 CAnnot be used for naked domain names</li>
       <li>Alias: Map a host name to an AWS resource.
-You can't set TTL and cannot set an ALIAS record for an EC2 DNS name.</li>
+You can't set TTL and cannot set an ALIAS record for an EC2 DNS name. <em>An AWS DNS alias record is a type of record that points a domain name to an AWS resource, such as an Elastic Beanstalk environment, an Amazon CloudFront distribution, or an Amazon S3 bucket.
+It is used to create subdomains or point a domain name to a different AWS service. </em> <a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-alias.html">[1]</a></li>
       <li>Record/alias can be used to naked domain names.</li>
       <li>DNS: Port 53</li>
       <li>DNS does not route any traffic but responds to the DNS queries</li>
     </ul>
   </li>
+  <li>Reliability and cost-effective way to route end users</li>
+  <li>Helth check</li>
   <li>It is a hybrid architecture.</li>
   <li>It's not possible to extend Route 53 to on-premises instances.</li>
-  <li>Paied for hosted zone, queries, traffic flow, helth checks, domain name. </li>
+  <li>Paied for hosted zone, queries, traffic flow, health checks, domain name. </li>
   <li>Policies:
     <ul>
       <li><b>Weighted routing policy</b><a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html">[1]</a> is used to route traffic to multiple resources (associated with a single domain/subdomain) and to choose how much traffic is routed to each resource (split traffic based on different weights assigned).
 It can be used, e.g, for load balancing purpose.
 Assigning 0 to a record will stop the traffic to that resource.
 Assigning 0 to all records then all records returns equally.</li>
       <li><b>Simple Routing Policy</b> route the traffic to a single resource.
-It allows one record with multiple IP; if the record is multiple value the Route 53 returns all values to the user in a random order.
-Failover Routing Policy: used when you want to create an active/passive set up.
-It cannot be associated with Health Checks.</li>
+It allows one record with multiple IP; if the record is multiple value the Route 53 returns all values to the user in a random order.</li>
       <li><b>Geolocation Routing Policy</b>: choose where the traffic will be sent based on the geographic location of the <u>users</u> (which DNS queries originate).
 Also, can restrict distribution of content. </li>
       <li><b>Geoproximity Routing</b>: based on geographic location of the <u>resources</u>, and can choose to route more traffic to a given resource. </li>
       <li><b>Latency Routing Policy</b>: based on the lowest network latency for the end user (which regions will give them the fastest response time)</li>
-      <li>Failover routing policy: use primary and standby configuration that sends all traffic to the primary until it fails a health check and sends traffic to the secondary.
-This solution does not good enough for lowest latency</li>
+      <li><b>Failover routing policy</b>: use primary and standby configuration that sends all traffic to the primary until it fails a health check and sends traffic to the secondary.
+This solution does not good enough for lowest latency.
+It is used when you want to create an active/passive set up.
+It cannot be associated with Health Checks.</li>
     </ul>
   </li>
-  <li><em>An AWS DNS alias record is a type of record that points a domain name to an AWS resource, such as an Elastic Beanstalk environment, an Amazon CloudFront distribution, or an Amazon S3 bucket.
-It is used to create subdomains or point a domain name to a different AWS service.
-Reference: Values for Alias Records </em> <a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-alias.html">[1]</a></li>
   <li>Health Checks: Only for public resources</li>
 </ul>